emlid/emlid-docs/docs/quickstart.md

 ## Accessing Reach RS device in a network

 After connecting Reach device to an existing Wi-Fi network, you will need to identify it's IP.
+You may either use network scanning tools or use ReachView app for Android/iOS.

+### Network scanning tools

 For this you can use: